 Breast cancer is all too common in women, and while survival rates are improving, there are many associated problems sufferers face.
 For some, a partial or full mastectomy (removal of the breast) is necessary, in order to remove the cancerous tissue.
 Losing one or both breasts to cancer can have a significant impact on a woman’s self-esteem.
 After the removal of the breasts, a breast reconstruction can be performed.
-This procedure can be performed at the time of the mastectomy or many years later, depending on the patient’s individual circumstances.
+This procedure can be performed at the time of the mastectomy or later, depending on the patient’s individual circumstances.

 Dr Gahankari is an experienced cosmetic and reconstructive surgeon with the knowledge, skill and experience to tailor this complex procedure to achieve your desired result.